Quick Start

 Now that your first evaluation is done, here are a few things you can explore:

 - Evaluate more jobs.
-Paste more URLs.
+Paste more URLs or descriptions.
 Each one adds to your tracker.

 - Scan job boards.
 Type

-/career-ops scanin the Claude Code chat to search dozens of company career pages at once. - Compare offers.
+/career-ops scanto search dozens of pre-configured company career pages at once. - Compare offers.
 If you have several reports, type

 /career-ops ofertasto get a ranked comparison.